Havoc Demon Hunter Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 Kyrian: Elysian Decree and Summon Steward

 Kyrian is a really close contender for AoE situations, and in certain Mythic+ scenarios will be the ideal choice with Elysian Decree.
-However, it falls behind in single-target and that loss of flexibility alongside weaker Soulbinds pushes it just below Venthyr.
+However, it falls behind in single-target and that loss of flexibility alongside weaker Soulbinds pushes it slightly below Night Fae and Venthyr.

 Elysian Decree creates a sigil on the ground that detonates after 2 seconds that deals high damage to up to 5 targets in the area and generates 3 Lesser Soul Fragments.
 The 1-minute cooldown makes this an extra flexible burst AoE tool to add to the kit, but the single-target damage is forgettable.
 The Covenant specific Conduit Repeat Decree does not generate any extra Soul Fragments, so is just an extra burst of damage shortly after the first hit and is a good AoE choice.